System to support the success of diverse employees

 With the aim of improving productivity and job satisfaction, employees can autonomously choose where they work.
 (No upper limit on number of uses)

-Self-development leave
+Self-development leave of absence

 You can take a leave of absence of up to two years to study or obtain qualifications that will contribute to your career development at the company.